Study: AudioEye detects up to 2.5x more issues than other tools

 Key Features to Consider in ADA Website Compliance Software and Services

 When evaluating ADA compliance solutions, look for features that combine automated efficiency with expert human oversight to ensure full accessibility and legal protection.
-Some of the top features to look for include:
+Below are some of the key features ADA software should have:

-Automated testing and scanning: Look for tools that include automation that can quickly identify common accessibility issues.
+Automated testing and scanning: Ensure the tool includes robust automation that quickly identifies common accessibility issues.

 Real-time fixes: Solutions that can apply instant corrections to common problems flagged during scans are strong contenders as they help reduce risks before they impact users.